timescale/docs/timescaledb/how-to-guides/distributed-hypertables/enable-native-replication.md

 again.
 However, the multi-node cluster remains in a vulnerable state until all chunks that lack replicas are fully replicated again.

-To view the chunks that need to be replicated use the following query:
+To view the chunks that need to be replicated use this query:

 ```sql
 SELECT chunk_schema, chunk_name, replica_nodes, non_replica_nodes